hashintel/hash/README.md

 ## Welcome

 This is HASH's _public monorepo_ which contains our open-source, fair-source and commons-licensed code, docs, and other key resources.
-You can learn more about our big picture vision at [hash.dev]
+You can learn more about our big picture vision at [hash.dev] or sign up for free to the hosted version at [hash.ai]

 ## Repository structure